 You’re in good hands with these three.
 Kim is recognized by Forbes, Inc., and Entrepreneur as a Top Marketing Influencer, and Brier is ranked No. 3 worldwide on Klout for branding, among other accolades.
 Meanwhile, Matthews has helped shape Adobe’s new content creation and branding experience, which seeks to demystify content marketing and branding.

-Here the industry vets go beyond color, type, and logo to discuss the self-discovery and outward exploration required to create a brand that stands out.
-Read on to learn how to find your brand’s zen and define its purpose and pillars in order to either rebuild a vague brand into something powerful or develop one from scratch for your business, cause, or personal empire.
+Here, the industry vets go beyond color, type, and logo to discuss the self-discovery and outward exploration required to create a good brand that stands out.
+Read on to learn how to find your brand’s zen and define its purpose and pillars.
+With a clear brand strategy, you can either rebuild a vague brand into something powerful or develop one from scratch for your business, cause, or personal empire.

 So say you’re not Starbucks and you’re starting from scratch.
 It might seem overwhelming to create a brand identity from nothing.
 But the benefits of a clear point of view are well worth the self-discovery and market research required to find and fill your space in the world.